TheManufactoryChecklists/machine-docs/README.md

 - Keep formatting consistent with templates
 - Use clear, direct language
-- Add lessons learned, prior problems and resolution, etc., to the fine print section
+- Add lessons learned, prior problems and resolution, OEM manuals converted to markdown, links to OEM website, etc., to the fine print section
 - Follow the existing folder structure

 Pull requests will be reviewed by maintainers.